frankrdesilets/wildlife-connects/README.md

 # wildlife-connects

 Wildlife Connects is a full-stack web portal that was developed for [Texas Wildlife Association](https://www.texas-wildlife.org) during a spring 2025 internship with FreeLikeYou, a company founded by a Southwestern University alumnus.
-While I was officially a Software Engineering Intern, my role was more that of a contractor, as I led the technical side of the project in its entirety.
+While I was contractually a Software Engineering Intern, my role was more aligned with that of a contractor, as I led the technical side of the project, from architecture to deployment, in its entirety.

 The platform is the intellectual property of FreeLikeYou and as such code cannot be shared.
 Rather, this document aims to showcase the impact and high-level details of the project.

-*Note: All screenshots in this document were approved by FreeLikeYou to share.
-They were taken from a local development environment with fake accounts and information.
-Screenshots are located at the [bottom](#newsletter) of the document.*
+*Note: All screenshots and information in this document were approved by FreeLikeYou to share.
+Screenshots were taken from a local development environment with fake accounts and information.
+Most screenshots are located at the [bottom](#newsletter) of the document.*

 ![manage-hunts](assets/images/manage-hunts.png)